NNPDF/pineko/docs/source/overview/prerequisites.rst

 Notes
 -----

 ..
-[2] this is to be replaced by the new CommonData format implemented by NNPDF

-..
-[3] this is to be replaced by a binding to the NNPDF theory objects
+[1] this is to be replaced by a binding to the NNPDF theory objects